 I see Lindsay nodding very happily, yes.

-But a lot a lot of the pros are saying that if you want to get along and if you want to get this country really rolling again, you have to look at a different form because this is obviously out of control.
+But a lot of the pros are saying that if you want to get along and if you want to get this country really rolling again, you have to look at a different form because this is obviously out of control.

-The levels of hatred, and I'm not talking about Trump.
+And I'm not talking about Trump.

 I'm talking you go back throughout the eight years of Obama and you go before that.